Benefits of Good Oral Health

 - Brush your teeth at least twice a day with fluoride toothpaste

 - Eat a healthy diet and limit between-meal snacks

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 919-569-5970 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 919-569-5970.
 At Forestville Road Dental Care we believe that taking care of your oral health is an investment in your overall health.